seyedhn/ML-Phase-Transitions/README.md

 This repository contains the codes for machine learning the phase transitions in materials.
 This is part of my PhD project to study phase transitions through machine learning techniques.

+Metropolis Monte Carlo was used to simulate Ising model and interacting Jahn-Teller systems.
+The simulations were performed in a range of temperatures and a 2D PCA was used to project the data points on a 2D plane.
+The results clearly show how the data points cluster depending on their temperature.
+The high-temperature disordered phase forms a cluster around the (0,0) point, while the ordered structures form clusters elsewhere.